 3. Find something to be thankful for.
 Make a quick mental list of 3-5 blessings that you can think of right at that moment.
 Sometimes it’s as simple as a sky with amazing clouds, or the fact that I’m on my way home.
 Finding 3 blessings every morning is part of my daily routine, and I love it.
 It gets me in the state of mind I need to be in to greet the frustrations of the day.
 The daily gratitude challenge is part of how I keep my life stress-free.
 It’s all about cultivating an attitude of gratitude.
 But the part we have to watch out for is when the gratitude doesn’t go to the right source.
 Sometimes I’m grateful for something, but I don’t fully take the time to realize it really is a gift.
 It’s not just something I’ve taken for granted or that I need to remember.
 It’s something that I don’t have to have.
 It’s a non-essential.
 It’s because of the goodness of God that I have it.

 4. Do something fun.
 This is something that is still hard for me.
-When I feel like I have a lot on my plate or a lot on my mind, the last thing I think about is doing something fun and childish.
+When I feel like I have a lot on my plate or on my mind, the last thing I think about is doing something fun and childish.
 I tell myself I don’t have time and that it would be irresponsible to take a mental break.
 But that’s not always true.
-Sometimes deciding to go out and spend some time jumping on the trampoline with my little brother is just what I needed to refresh and get a new mindset.
+Sometimes deciding to go out and spend some time jumping on the trampoline with my little brother is exactly what I need to get a refreshed new mindset.
 Not to mention the health benefits of rebounding!
-It’s reminding myself that life is more than deadlines and responsibilities.
+(If you’re thinking about buying a trampoline, go check out Jen Reviews on how to choose the best trampoline for your family!)
+Taking a break to have “fun” is my way of reminding myself that life is more than deadlines and responsibilities.
 Now don’t get me wrong, I’m all about responsibility and getting those done without any excuses.
 But that’s not what we are supposed to be thinking about 24/7.
 Sometimes the most responsible thing to do is cultivate the inner child and let joy spill out.
-Our lives are to be characterized by joy, because of what God has done for us.
+Our lives are to be characterized by joy because of what God has done for us.
 Sometimes it’s more responsible to spend time with younger children and be young with them.
 They’re only little once.
 And you are only a part of their life if you make them a part of your life.